fmeiraf/LLM-budget-assistant/README.md

   - docker-compose up -d

-- If you need to clean up the volumes to reset database, run"
+- If you need to clean up the volumes to reset database, run:
   - docker volume rm llm-budget-assistant_postgres
   - docker volume rm llm-budget-assistant_pgadmin